Processor Guide

 NetworkGeometryProcessor |

-Generic point/line/polygon network behavior | Slower | Broadest support | Use when network-like behavior is required |
+Generic point/line/polygon network behavior | Slower | Broadest support | Use when network-like behavior is required; supports OD strategy behavior for polygon-reference coverage |

 TopologyProcessor |